Ethereum Validator Keys

 This flexibility has the advantage to move validator signing keys very quickly from one device to another, however, if they have gotten lost or stolen, the thief has the ability to act maliciously in two ways:

-The validator public key is included in the deposit data which allows ETH2 to identify the validator.
+The validator public key is included in the deposit data which allows the consensus layer to identify the validator.

 Losing this key means losing access to the validator balance.
 However, the validator can still sign attestations and blocks since these actions require the validator private key, but there is little to no incentive to do so if the keys are lost.